SilentDrift: Exploiting Action Chunking for Stealthy Backdoor Attacks on Vision-Language-Action Models: Appendix

 \subsection{Potential Defense}

+To counteract \ours, we explore potential defense strategies.
+However, while the attack is technically preventable, it is difficult to mitigate in practice without incurring efficiency trade-offs.
+The fundamental vulnerability exploited by \ours is the open-loop nature of action chunking, which creates a blind execution window where no visual feedback is available to correct accumulated drift.

+\paragraph{Empirical Validation of a Naive Defense.} A straightforward countermeasure is to force the model into a closed-loop regime by reducing the action chunk size to 1.
+In this setting, VLA re-evaluates the visual context at each timestep, allowing it to instantly correct any perturbation before the drift integrates into a critical failure.
+As demonstrated in the ablation study (Sec.~\ref{sec:experiments}, Fig.~\ref{fig:ablation_action_chunk}), this strategy effectively reduces the Attack Success Rate (ASR) to 56.1\%.
+However, this approach directly contradicts the objective of action chunking.
+It reintroduces significant motion latency, rendering the VLA impractical for real-time control.

-To counteract \ours, we propose a defense strategy rooted in Critical State Adaptive Verification.
-Since the attack fundamentally relies on the intra-chunk visual open-loop to integrate drift, and strategically activates only during the precision-critical approach phase, effective defense requires dynamically modulating the open-loop horizon.
-Defenders can implement a lightweight Adaptive Horizon Controller that monitors the spatial relationship between the end-effector and the scene.
-When the system detects entry into a critical interaction zone (coinciding with the attacker's Keyframe), it triggers Chunk Truncation, forcibly reducing the execution horizon or engaging a secondary visual consistency check.
-This approach effectively breaks the integration window required for error accumulation precisely when the backdoor is active, neutralizing the attack without incurring the computational cost of continuous closed-loop monitoring during safe transit phases.
+\paragraph{Adaptive Chunk Truncation.} To balance the trade-off between security and efficiency, we propose a conceptual defense strategy rooted in \textit{Critical State Adaptive Verification}.
+Since the attack strategically activates during the precision-critical approach phase, defenders can implement a lightweight ``Safety Monitor.''
+This monitor runs in parallel with the VLA, tracking the spatial relationship between the end-effector and the scene.
+When the system detects entry into a critical interaction zone, it triggers \textit{Adaptive Chunk Truncation}.
+It reduces the execution horizon or engages a secondary visual consistency check, breaking the continuous integration window precisely when the backdoor is active, without the computational overhead of continuous monitoring during safe transit phases.

+\paragraph{Deployment Hurdles and Open Challenges.} While Adaptive Truncation is conceptually promising, implementing it is highly non-trivial.
+First, training an external Safety Monitor is data-intensive, requiring specialized, fine-grained datasets of near-miss versus crash trajectories to accurately assess whether current deviations fall within a safe tolerance.
+Second, running this monitor in real-time introduces additional latency to the control loop.
+Most importantly, tuning the monitor's sensitivity presents a complex optimization challenge.
+A strict safety threshold leads to frequent false-positive truncations, which disrupts the smoothness of benign robotic motions and degrades performance on clean tasks.
+Conversely, a loose threshold will fail to detect the subtle, smooth kinematic drifts induced by \ours.